darena-solutions/bluebuttonpro-public/docs/source/meldrx-for-organizations/invite.rst

       The search must result in only one patient.
 If more than one patient is found by executing the search, an error will be returned by the API.

-In addition to the body of the request, a :doc:`FHIR server context <header-values>` header is required.
+In addition to the body of the request, a :ref:`FHIR server context <header-values>` header is required.

 Once all this information is obtained, a request can be constructed: